 - date and place of birth

 - office address

-- information on ownership structure and senior management
+- information on ownership structure and and the names, dates of birth and nationalities of senior management

 - arrangements governing the power to bind the company

 Companies must also verify the identities of customers and beneficial owners.
-To do so, they can either ask the customer/beneficial owner to confirm their identity via trusted electronic identification means, access the information in the Belgian National Registry, or request official documents as proof — e.g., passports, national identity cards, etc.
+To do so, they can either ask the customer/beneficial owner to confirm their identity via trusted electronic identification means, verify the information by checking it against data in official registers, or request official documents as proof — e.g., passports, national identity cards, etc.